-Indian law recognises revocation mainly through Section 126 of the Transfer of Property Act, 1882.
-It lays down two key routes for revocation.
+Indian law recognises revocation mainly through Section 126 of the Transfer of Property Act, 1882, which lays down two key routes:

 A gift may be revoked if the donor and donee agreed that it will be revoked on the happening of a specified event that does not depend on the donor’s will.

-Section 126 also permits revocation in cases where, if the gift were a contract, it could be rescinded, such as fraud, coercion, misrepresentation, or undue influence.
+Section 126 also permits revocation in cases where, if the gift were a contract, it could be rescinded (for example, fraud, coercion, misrepresentation, undue influence).

-This route is generally pursued through a competent civil court seeking cancellation or declaration, not by simply executing a private “cancellation deed”.
+Important legal note: this route is generally pursued through a competent civil court seeking cancellation/declaration, not by simply executing a “cancellation deed” privately.

 Also Read – How To Prepare a Gift Deed in India

-Usually, no. Unilateral cancellation is not legally sustainable once the registered gift is complete and no valid right of revocation exists.
+Usually, no – unilateral cancellation is not legally sustainable once the registered gift is complete and no valid right of revocation exists.
+The Supreme Court has reiterated that a gift deed is not ordinarily revocable, especially when no revocation right is reserved consistent with law.

 If the donor is a senior citizen, there is an additional statutory route under Section 23 of the Maintenance and Welfare of Parents and Senior Citizens Act, 2007.